Smartertime/SmarterTimeLinux/README.md

 #### Firefox Plugin

+The plugin is still experimental and has been tested on `Ubuntu 18.04` for `Firefox 62.0 (64 Bit)`.
 Note that `python` is required to use the plugin, see above section.

-The plugin has been tested on `Ubuntu 18.04` for `Firefox 62.0 (64 Bit)`.
 Download the plugin: https://addons.mozilla.org/en-US/firefox/addon/smartertime-linux/ and you're done!

 If you want to set it for global users, then copy `getfirefoxmessage.json` in `/usr/{lib,lib64,share}/mozilla/native-messaging-hosts/` as follows:

 ```